Updated: 2/11/19 | February 11th, 2019

 He recently took time out of his busy schedule to sit down with me and discuss backpacking, his book, and how we can be better travelers.

 Nomadic Matt: You are sort of considered the godfather of backpacking.
-Every long-term traveler knows about you.
 How do you feel about having that distinction?

 Rolf Potts: That’s a humbling thought, though obviously I didn’t invent or even revolutionize the backpacking phenomenon; I just recast it into 21st century terms, for people who want to use long-term travel as a way to live life to its fullest.
 The core philosophy of vagabonding goes back through Walt Whitman and John Muir to Ecclesiastes and the Upanishads, so I’m certainly standing on the shoulders of giants.

 Did you think your first book, Vagabonding, would be so successful?
 It’s considered a must read for new travelers on the road.

 When I was writing Vagabonding in a little room in Thailand seven years ago, I didn’t really focus on whether or not it would be successful; I was just trying to communicate an ethic of travel — and of life in general –that would encourage people to make the most of their time on earth.

 That the book has since struck a nerve with travelers has been really gratifying for me — not just in terms of its success, but in the grassroots nature of that success.
 The book never had a promotional budget, so I’d like to think its success was earned on the strengths of its ideas, at a word-of-mouth level.

 You touch on the tourist vs. traveler debate in the introduction to your new book.
 Why do you think this debate persists so much?